mzsmakr/PGSS/README.md

 # PGSS ( Pokemon Go Screenshot Scanner)
 PGSS scans raid near by images and identifies Gym,Raid Egg/Boss and time and then updates monocle hydro database.
-PGSS also works as backend for RealDeviceRaidMap.
+PGSS also works as backend for RealDeviceRaidMap(<https://github.com/123FLO321/RealDeviceRaidMap/>).
 Most of gym images are identified automatically.

 ## Features
 1. Read raid near by sighting images and identify